 The oval window does not close on its own, what are the reasons?

 The main cause of this pathology is a genetic factor.
-It has been proven that non-closure of the valve flap persists in people with a predisposition to connective tissue dysplasia, which is inherited.
-It is for this reason that other signs of a decrease in strength and collagen formation in the connective tissue can be found in this category of patients (abnormal joint mobility, decreased skin elasticity, prolapse ("sagging") of the heart valves).
+It has been proven that patent valve disease persists in people with a predisposition to connective tissue dysplasia, which is inherited.
+It is for this reason that in this category of patients one can find other signs of decreased strength and formation of collagen in the connective tissue (pathological joint mobility, decreased skin elasticity, prolapse (“sagging”) of the heart valves).

-However, other factors also affect the non-closure of the oval window:
+However, other factors also influence non-closure of the oval window:

 4. Premature birth (this pathology is more often diagnosed in premature babies).

-Types of oval window according to the degree of non-closure
+Types of oval window according to the degree of nonfusion

-• If the size of the hole does not exceed 5-7 mm, then usually in such a situation, the detection of the oval window is a finding in echocardiography.
-Traditionally, it is believed that the flap protects against backflow of blood.
-That is why this option is hemodynamically insignificant and manifests itself only with high physical activity.
+• If the size of the hole does not exceed 5-7 mm, then usually in such a situation the detection of an oval window is a finding during echocardiography.
+It is traditionally believed that the valve valve protects against backflow of blood.
+That is why this option is hemodynamically insignificant and appears only during high physical activity.

-• Sometimes there are cases when the oval window is so large (exceeds 7-10 mm) that the valve size is not enough to cover this hole.
-In such situations, it is customary to talk about a "gaping" oval window, which is clinical signs may practically not differ from ASD.
-Therefore, in these situations, the border is very arbitrary.
-However, from an anatomical point of view, there is no valve in ASD.
+• Sometimes there are cases when the oval window is so large (exceeds 7-10 mm) that the size of the valve is not enough to cover this hole.
+In such situations, it is customary to talk about a “gaping” oval window, which clinical signs may be practically no different from ASD.
+Therefore, in these situations the border is very arbitrary.
+However, if we look at it from an anatomical point of view, then with an ASD there is no valve flap.

 With a small size of the oval window, external manifestations may be absent.
-Therefore, the attending physician can judge the severity of non-closure.
+Therefore, the attending physician can judge the severity of the nonunion.

-For kids infancy when the oval window is open, it is characteristic:
+For children infancy with an open oval window it is characteristic:

-Blue lips, tip of nose, fingers when crying, straining, coughing (cyanosis);
+Blue lips, tip of the nose, fingers when crying, straining, coughing (cyanosis);

 1. Physical activity, which is fraught with an increase in pressure in the pulmonary vessels ( long delay breathing, swimming, diving);

-3. With lung diseases (bronchial asthma, cystic fibrosis, pulmonary emphysema, lung atelectasis, pneumonia, with a hacking cough);
+3. For lung diseases (bronchial asthma, cystic fibrosis, emphysema, pulmonary atelectasis, pneumonia, with hacking cough);

 4. In the presence of other heart defects.